danchalifa/recetas-de-mama/README.md

 1. In your terminal, navigate to the `api` directory.
 2. Run `npm install` to install all dependencies.
 3. Run `npm start` to start the app.
+    3a.
+For dev `nodemon --exec npm start` to start the app.

 ## How to run the Client
 1. In another terminal, navigate to the `client` directory.